-The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Cavco Industries, Inc., a Delaware corporation ("we," "our," "us," "Cavco," or the "Company") will be held in person on Tuesday, July 30, 2024, at 9:00 a.m. local time at our corporate headquarters located at 3636 North Central Avenue, Suite 1200, Phoenix, Arizona 85012 (the "Annual Meeting").
+The 2025 Annual Meeting of Stockholders of Cavco Industries, Inc., a Delaware corporation ("we," "our," "us," "Cavco," or the "Company") will be held in person on Tuesday, July 29, 2025, at 9:00 a.m. local time at our corporate headquarters located at 3636 North Central Avenue, Suite 1200, Phoenix, Arizona 85012 (the "Annual Meeting").

-The accompanying notice and proxy card, mailed together with this definitive proxy statement (the "Proxy Statement" and collectively, the "Proxy"), is solicited by and on behalf of the Board of Directors (each a "Director" and collectively, the "Board") of Cavco for use by our stockholders at the Annual Meeting.
+The accompanying notice and this definitive proxy statement (the "Proxy Statement" and collectively, the "Proxy"), are being furnished to our stockholders in connection with the solicitation of proxies by and on behalf of the Board of Directors (each a "Director" and collectively, the "Board") of Cavco for use by our stockholders at the Annual Meeting.